GorAnatoS/InvestAdviser/README.md

 InvestAdviser
 =============

-InvestAdviser is a simple app written on Kotlin that demonstrates how to use [libs] to obtain data from
+InvestAdviser is a simple app written on Kotlin that demonstrates how to obtain stock base data from https://www.moex.com/ and stock's additinal information from https://www.yahoo.com/.

 Introduction
 ------------